kuanyui/moe-theme.el/README.md

                       nil))
     (run-with-timer 0 (* 1 60) 'auto-switch-moe-theme)

-From now on, your Emacs will have a light theme within day and have a dark on in night. =w=+
+From now on, your Emacs will have a light theme within day and have a dark one in night. =w=+

 ## Note
 ### No 256-Color Output?